63rd Expeditionary Signal Battalion

-The 63d Expeditionary Signal Battalion (Enhanced) is headquartered and located on Fort Stewart, Georgia and is a subordinate unit of the 35th Corps Signal Brigade.
+The 63d Expeditionary Signal Battalion (Enhanced) is headquartered and located on Fort Stewart, Georgia and is a subordinate unit of the 3rd Infantry Division.
 The 63d ESB was constituted in July 1940.
 It was redesignated as an ESB-E on June 17, 2024.
 Our mission is on order, 63d ESB-E rapidly deploys to Engineer, Install, Operate, Maintain, and Defend (EIOMD) the Unified Network to provide expeditionary signal capabilities for Army and Joint Forces in support of XVIII Airborne Corps and enable decision dominance for commanders in support of Large-Scale Combat Operations (LSCO).
 The battalion's motto "From the Beginning!" comes from its involvement at the start of US operations in World War II.

 Crest History

 The unit crest was originally approved for the 63d Signal Operations Battalion on the 23rd of January 1952.
 The colors, orange and white, are the traditional colors of the Signal Corps.
 The four bandlets represent the four battle honors awarded to the organization during World War II.
 The silhouette of the mosque is taken from the shoulder sleeve insignia of the Fifth Army and represents the unit's service in North Africa.
 The green boot represents its subsequent wartime service in Italy.
 The battalion motto “AB INITIO” translates to “FROM THE BEGINNING,” which refers to the 63d's participation in the United States Army's initial campaign in World War II.